HenriMarchal/APSPE_custom/README.md

 - the chat button, the menu of articles and the link to newsletters are in template/overalll_header.html.

-- the link for the PS auto-test is in template/index-body.html.
+- the link for the PS auto-test and the list of last articles are in template/index-body.html.

+- the request code for the list of last articles is in index.php.

 - our copyright is in template/overall_footer.html.